pataruco/ga/readme.md

 # GA

-> [!WARNING]
-> This code is in active development, beware, dragons 🐉 are around

 ## What is it

 Is a **monorepo** with content for all the courses that I teach at [General Assembly London][ga] 🇬🇧